LSSTDESC/imSim/doc/config.rst

     What is happening here is that the ``tree_rings`` command in the ``input`` section is reading a text file included with *imSim*.
 Upon read in it creates two types of Python dictionaries which are keyed off of the detector name.
 One dictionary returns the center of the tree rings, one the form of the function.
 In the ``sensor`` description, it expects a center and function, and we pass the two dictionaries created earlier with a detector key to them as input.
 The ``$det_name`` is a variable you can use that was added by the ``LSST_CCD`` keyword in the output section.
 It knows what detector is currently being written out.
 You will see variations on this pattern repeated many times in the config files.

 Each feature in the *imSim* module is implemented as a class which can be configured.
-In this section, we list list the *imSim* classes along with the config options that you can set.
+In this section, we list the *imSim* classes along with the config options that you can set.

 Input types
 ===========

 These classes define the user configurable parts of the ``input`` section of the configuration YAML files.
-They define how you should read the both the metadata and object lists that will be simulated, how the telescope optics should be configured, how the brightness of the night sky is modeled, how the atmospheric PSF is produced, how you should read in data files that describe silicon sensor effects, and how you can read in interim check-pointed files that were written in previous *imSim* runs.
+Input items are either files that need to be read or opened once at the start (e.g. the sky catalog or tree-ring data file or a checkpoint file), or built once at the start to be used repeatedly (e.g. the telescope configuration or the atmospheric PSF).
 Here we list the input types which are added my the *imSim* module.

 Instance catalogs
 -----------------